How to Install Jellyfin Media Server on Debian Linux

 Step 3: Enable Jellyfin on Boot

-sudo systemctl start jellyfin --now
+sudo systemctl enable --now jellyfin

 Initial Setup of the Jellyfin Media Server